Washington State Ferry M/V Walla Walla. Credit: Jim Culp/WSDOT via Flickr CC

 From the ferry terminal on Bainbridge, it’s just a short hop, skip and a jump to the Kids Discovery Museum, affectionately known as KiDiMu ($8 admission for kids and adults; regular hours are 10 a.m.–4 p.m.
 Monday–Saturday, noon–4 p.m.
 Sundays).
 There, your little scalawags can scamper around the pirate tree house and explore a child-size version of downtown Winslow in the “Our Town” exhibit.
 Sensory and craft activities are offered daily for kids ages 9 months and older.

-Directly across the street from the adjacent Bainbridge Island Museum of Art are Waypoint Park and access to a new set of trails leading to the waterfront and nearby restaurants.
+Directly across the street from the adjacent Bainbridge Island Museum of Art, find Waypoint Park and access to a new set of trails leading to the waterfront and nearby restaurants.
 Follow the path downhill and to the right, crossing a bridge along the way, until you arrive at Eagle Harbor Waterfront Park, a popular locale for annual festivals, performances and other special events.
 On the waterfront, you can wander down to the boat dock to rent kayaks, paddleboards and canoes; or visit the small playground located on the hill above the beach.
 Stay left as this trail continues through town to the long boardwalk above the marina; along the trail, you’ll pass several tempting family-friendly food stops, including Bainbridge Thai, Doc’s Marina Grill and Pegasus Coffee House.

 The Bainbridge Island Historical Museum (open daily 10 a.m.–4 p.m.) is housed in a 1908 schoolhouse and features many kid-friendly interactive exhibits on island history topics, such as Native American lore, whales, the exploits of explorers who charted Puget Sound and the internment of Japanese-American island residents during World War II.
 Don’t miss a peek into drawer “Z,” which displays a giant mammoth tooth that was discovered protruding out of a steep embankment about a mile south of Point Monroe.